rikuu/Gap2Seq/README.md

 alignments for read filtering.
 The libraries are included in the Gap2Seq package.

-Compiling Gap2Seq requires gcc version 4.5 or newer and cmake.
+Compiling Gap2Seq requires GCC version 4.5 or newer and CMake version 2.6 or newer.

 ## Installation